jorgenem/kshell_public/README.md

   conda activate kshell
   ```
   Note that any additional Python package can be installed normally with `pip`.
 The `kshell` environment is only active within your terminal session and does not interfere with any other Python dependencies on your system.

+  Alternatively, download `Python 3.8` with the Ubuntu packet manager.

   </p>
   </details>